jacekll/x-challenge/README.md

 3. Register the reporter to the command with an `addReporter` call to a processor service (for example to `benchmark_processor_timer` in services.yml`)

 A single reporter instance can be reused for many sub-benchmarks.

+### Table reporter

+`Reporter\Table` gathers data from all sub-benchmarks and outputs it as a table.
+It is configured to log both to `log.txt` file and user console.

 ### Conditional reporters